-This article was written by Soukaina from creative collaboration software tool, Filestage.
+This article was written by Soukaina from a creative collaboration software tool, Filestage.
 At Filestage, we’re constantly talking to filmmakers because our video annotation tool allows them to share, review, and approve videos.
 Therefore, we know a lot of forums where film people interact with each other regarding the joys and challenges of being a filmmaker.

 Feel something great was missed out on this list?
 Want your forum to be added?
 Let us know in the comments below.